norbajunior/machinist/README.md

 ## Guard conditions

 We also could be implementing a state machine for an eletronic door which should validate the passcode to unlock it.
-In this scenario we should have a condition to change the state based on the passcode is valid or not.
+In this scenario the `machinist` give us the possibility to provide a function to evaluate a condition and return the new state.

 Check out the diagram below representing it:

 ![state-machine-diagram](./assets/check-passcode.png)

-In order to have this condition to the `unlock` event use the `event` macro passing the `guard` option with a one-arity function:
+And in order to have this condition for the `unlock` event use the `event` macro passing the `guard` option with a one-arity function:

 ```elixir
 # ..